 1 This column indicates whether the research questions discussed in the analyzed review are similar to those presented in our review.
 Possible answers are No (i.e., research questions differ), Partial (i.e., research questions overlap partially) or Yes (i.e., research questions are the same).
-Complete research questions for each reference are presented separately in Appendix A.